 Though Yellow Wablers are common outside of the Galapagos, we felt they deserved an honorable mention.
 We saw these bright yellow birds on just about every island we visited.

-Galapagos Wildlife: Animals To See In October
+Galapagos Wildlife: Animals to See in October

-Not only are the Galapagos Islands a fantastic bird watching destination, they are also home to some very unique land and marine animals.
+Not only are the Galapagos Islands a fantastic bird-watching destination, they are also home to some very unique land and marine animals.

 We recommend and use these companies to arrange our travel plans; they make travel planning easy and affordable.
 If you have questions on our experiences, feel free to ask us!